Yuri Baluyevsky: Military career

 From 1970 to 1974 he served a motorized rifle platoon and company commander in a tank division of the 28th Army, in the Belorussian Military District, before becoming a staff officer in the operations department of that army's staff.
 After 1974 he spent the rest of his career as a staff officer.
 After serving in Belarus, Baluyevsky was assigned to the Leningrad Military District in the same capacity, first as an operations officer on the 6th Army staff before being the senior officer in the operations directorate of the military district staff.

-Baluyevsky served at the Main Operations Directorate of the General Staff from 1982 to 1993.
-Around the time of the dissolution of the Soviet Union he was as an assistant to Deputy Minister of Defense Colonel General Vladislav Achalov until Achalov was removed for supporting the 1991 coup attempt.
-In 1993, during the War in Abkhazia, he became the chief of staff and the first deputy commander of the Group of Forces of the Transcaucasus, working at its headquarters in Tbilisi, Georgia.
-He served in that position until June 1995, when he became the Deputy Chief of the Main Operations Directorate of the General Staff, and in June 1996 he became the acting Chief of that directorate.
-In August 1997 he was fully appointed as the Chief of the Main Operations Directorate and First Deputy Chief of the General Staff.
-Baluyevsky ended up being the longest serving head of the Main Operations Directorate.
-Russian military analyst Pavel Felgenhauer described his long career at there as "outstanding" and called him a "capable staff general."
+Baluyevsky served at the Main Operational Directorate of the General Staff from 1982 to 1993.
+Around the time of the dissolution of the Soviet Union he was as an assistant to the deputy minister of defense, Colonel General Vladislav Achalov, until Achalov was removed for supporting the 1991 coup attempt.
+In 1993, during the War in Abkhazia, he became the chief of staff and the first deputy commander of the Transcaucasus Group of Forces, working at its headquarters in Tbilisi, Georgia.
+He served in that position until June 1995, when he became the Deputy Chief of the Main Operational Directorate of the Russian General Staff, and in June 1996 he became the acting Chief of that directorate.
+In August 1997 he was confirmed in that post.
+Baluyevsky became the longest serving head of the Main Operational Directorate; Russian military analyst Pavel Felgenhauer described his long career at there as "outstanding" and called him a "capable staff general."